cscully-allison/data-ensemble-interview-artifacts/Codes.md

    - P8 - "Okay, so, so, yeah, the way I think about the staff that and this has been this has really been driven by the tools that I use, it's very hierarchical, right?"
    - P7 - 'their data model' "Again, this is all synthetic, this is the second piece of their data model.
 We can just do it this way.
 Then down here."
    - P7 "So this implementation depends a lot on the specific tool you're looking at."
+   - P8 "Yeah, I can, it's, it's, it's?
+Well, I mean, I say I can't, that's, I don't think I've ever thought about it quite like that.
+It's a kind of think, if I can, can relate this to something that the only thing I can think of is is the, you know, the particular tool that I use to generate the data, right, which is, which is [Lab]'s [[DatasetAPI]] tool, and it generates this, this, it's not what you would think of, in when you think of tree, right?"
+   - P8 draws something that looks lke output of [DatasetAPI]

 #### Data sourcing is part of the model